The Man Who Would Be King (film): Critical reaction

 John Simon of New York magazine considered the film to be Huston's best work since The African Queen, twenty-three years earlier.
 Jay Cocks of Time magazine wrote, "John Huston has been wanting to make this movie for more than twenty years.
 It was worth the wait.
 A mellow, brassy, vigorous movie, rich in adventure and melancholy, The Man Who Would Be King represents the best work Huston has done in a decade.
 Like The Treasure of the Sierra Madre (1947), The Man Who Would Be King is also a meditation on the excesses of ambition and avarice."
 Vincent Canby of The New York Times felt the film "manages to be great fun in itself while being most faithful to Kipling, whose story, written in the 1890's, is a kind of raffish metaphor for the British colonial experience that did not end for another half century."

-Roger Ebert of the Chicago Sun-Times gave the film four complete stars, writing the film is a "swashbuckling adventure, pure and simple, and in the hands of a master.
+Roger Ebert of the Chicago Sun-Times gave the film four stars, writing the film is a "swashbuckling adventure, pure and simple, and in the hands of a master.
 It's been a long time since there's been an escapist entertainment quite this unabashed and thrilling and fun ...We get strong characterizations, we get excitement and, best of all, we get to laugh every once in a while."
-Gene Siskel of the Chicago Tribune, who also gave the film four complete stars, praised the film as "a genuinely witty and literate adventure story ...that should appeal to the whole family.
+Gene Siskel of the Chicago Tribune, who also gave the film four stars, praised the film as "a genuinely witty and literate adventure story ...that should appeal to the whole family.
 Kids over the age of 10 will enjoy being transported into another world of casbahs and camels; adults will be hooked by the witty dialog, much of it taken from its source, a Rudyard Kipling story."
 A review in Variety was critical of the film mostly because of Caine's performance, stating "Whether it was the intention of the director-adapter John Huston or not, the tale of action and adventure became a too-broad comedy, mostly due to the poor performance of Michael Caine".